 This is a strategy that many dividend investors overlook, as they do not want to harm their long-term dividend cash flows.
 This is why we only sell a small portion of our shares, and do so only when the growth is above ~10%, to ensure the returns outweigh the potential losses in dividends.

-The dividend coverage ratio is a measure that determines the number of times a company can pay dividends to its shareholders.
-This ratio is useful in determining whether a company is able to sustain and grow its current level of dividend payments.
+The dividend coverage ratio determines the number of times a company can pay dividends to its shareholders.
+This ratio is useful in determining whether a company is able to sustain and grow its current level of dividend payments:

-Dividend coverage = Earnings per share (EPS) / Dividend per share (annual)
+Dividend coverage = Earnings per share (EPS) / Annual dividend per share

 As a general rule, after solving for the dividend coverage ratio, use the below measures to determine whether or not your dividend is considered safe:

 McDonald's Corporation (MCD) is a multinational American fast food company that pays dividends.
-We will use this company's financials to calculate its dividend coverage ratio.
+We will use this company's financials to calculate its dividend coverage ratio, as shown below:

 Therefore, based on the dividend coverage ratio of 1.576 alone, MCD's dividend can be considered as safe.
-More research should be done of course, but this is fairly accurate given MCD's business model and long 43 years of dividend growth.
+More research should be done of course, but this is fairly accurate given MCD's business model and 44 years of dividend growth.